espejoserna/espejoserna/content/courses/filociencia/Semana-7.md

 ![](/courses/hfc/_index_files/borde.jpg)

+## Algunas citas

+> Theories can be thought of as evidence (see Box 1–1), which is something that serves as proof (OED, 2005).
+When theories are used as evidence, the “proof ” should be considered tentative or uncertain, because no theory is absolutely true and actually may be false (Popper, 1965).
+In other words, a theory can never be proved to be true, so it should never be considered final or absolute.
+It is always possible that additional tests of the theory will yield findings that would contradict it or that other theories will provide a better fit with the data (Hoyle, Harris, & Judd, 2002).
+In nursing, evidence in the form of theory is used to guide practice.
+(Jacqueline Fawcett, Joan Garity - Evaluating Research for Evidence-Based Nursing Practice (2008))

+> Although the conceptual model that guided the research is not always mentioned in the report of the research, some frame of reference always guides researchers to select a particular topic, to review certain literature, and to conduct theory-generating research or theory-testing research in a certain way.
+Popper (1965), a philosopher of science, stated that in as much as researchers always conduct studies within the context of a preconceived “hori- zon of expectations” (p.
+47), the belief held by some researchers that theories are developed without guidance from a conceptual model is “absurd” (p.
+46).
+(Jacqueline Fawcett, Joan Garity - Evaluating Research for Evidence-Based Nursing Practice (2008))

+>  Hypotheses should be falsifiable (Popper, 1965; Schumacher & Gortner, 1992).
+That
+means that the way in which the hypothesis is stated should allow the researcher to conclude that the hypothesis was rejected if the data do not support the assertion made in the hypoth- esis.
+For example, suppose that a researcher hypothesized that all mothers and fathers have high, medium, or low scores on the Inventory of Functional Status–Caregiver of a Child in a Body Cast (IFSCCBC) and high, medium, or low scores on the PHQ.
+The hypothesis cannot be falsified because it does not eliminate any logically or practically possible results.
+In contrast, the hypothesis that all mothers and fathers have medium scores on the Personal Health Questionnaire (PHQ) and low scores on the IFSCCBC can be falsified because it asserts that the moth- ers and fathers will not have high or low scores on the PHQ and will not have high or medium scores on the IFSCCBC.

+>A middle-range theory that is not empirically adequate is not necessarily useless and may be just as informative as one that is empirically adequate.
+It is equally important to learn “what is” and “what is not” for as Glanz (2002) pointed out, “There is as much to learn from failure as there is to learn from success” (p.
+546).
+Knowing “what is not” advances theory develop- ment by eliminating a false line of reasoning before much time and effort are invested.
+We agree with Popper (1965) that the results of testing a middle-range theory should be used to refine the theory so that each remaining concept and proposition can be judged to be empir- ically adequate or inadequate in another study.
+As Barry (1997) explained, “Science [that is, empirical research] . . . does not compromise.
+Instead, science forces ideas to compete in a dynamic process.
+This competition refines or replaces old hypotheses, gradually approaching a more perfect representation of the truth, although one can reach truth no more than one can reach infinity” (p.
+90).

 ## Las limitaciones del falsacionismo

 1. Si verificación es lo que se encuentra si eso es lo que se busca, ¿cómo es posible la falsación?